 On December 6, the District Court for the Eastern District of Columbia unsealed documents granting a request to seize websites to Microsoft Corporation (Microsoft).
 These websites were used by a China-based criminal group, dubbed Nickel in the document.
-According to Microsoft, this group was engaging in systematic criminal activity on the Internet, harming its customers, among them, governments, think-tanks, academic institutions and human rights NGOs.
+According to Microsoft, this group was engaging in systematic criminal activity on the Internet, harming its customers, among them, governments, think-tanks, academic institutions and human rights NGOsProtection of NGOs and the humanitarian sector is one of the key missions of the CyberPeace Institute which we operationalize through the CyberPeace Builders … Continue reading.
 The Nickel group cyberattack breached the security and privacy of persons holding key societal functions and is now the subject of the above mentioned request for an emergency ex parte temporary restraining order.

 Systematic criminal activity on the Internet – breaching and stealing sensitive information, turning professional and personal devices into surveillance tools, deception – endangers cyberpeace, security, and stability for the whole ecosystem, not just the targets.
 That is exactly the activity that is ascribed to the Nickel group.
 From damaging user privacy and the unauthorized monitoring and theft of data to a deliberate weakening of security protections, this malicious actor has not just undermined the collective trust and security in technology for those particular targets but for all users of technology.